mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/upgrade/addons/index.md

 navigationTitle:  dkp upgrade addons
 title:  dkp upgrade addons
 menuWeight: 10
-excerpt: Upgrade the core Addons in a cluster, one of [aws, azure, eks, gcp, preprovisioned, vsphere]
+excerpt: Upgrade the core Addons in a cluster, one of [aws, azure, eks, preprovisioned, vsphere]
 notes: Automatically generated, DO NOT EDIT
 enterprise: false
 beta: false